Is saw palmetto really effective for hair loss?

 Taking saw palmetto for hair loss could result in adverse effects, but side effects are often mild and uncommon.
 It is best to take it in the form of an oral supplement, as most topical treatments are not given adequate time to absorb into the skin and hair follicles.

 The plant does not serve as a permanent solution for hair loss.
-If you are looking for a way to permanently restore hair and hair growth, a hair transplant is the only permanent option currently available.
+If you are looking for a way to permanently restore hair and hair growth, a hair transplant is the only solution currently available.
 It is best to talk to your doctor and explore treatment options to decide what hair loss solution is right for you.